-The story unfolds in a sequence of pictures, just like a slide show, or even a PowerPoint presentation.
+The story unfolds in a sequence of pictures, just like a slide show, or even a PowerPoint presentation, that alternate appropriately enough between the contrasts of light and dark.
 The first slide opens with an ominous warning of trouble to come.
 The time is specific, two days before the Passover, the festival of Unleavened Bread that celebrated the pending departure of the Israelites from captivity and slavery in Egypt.
-The smell of blood is in the air with even the mention of Passover, recalling the smearing of lamb's blood on the lintels of doorways to keep the Israelite children safe.
+It's in the hot sunshine with the smell of blood pervading the air with the onset of Passover, recalling the smearing of lamb's blood on the lintels of doorways to keep the Israelite children safe.
 The smell of blood is in the air also with the revealing of a secretive, unpopular scheme to arrest and kill Jesus.
 The knives are out in more ways than one!